My rights after I am granted status

 People who are granted status after applying for International Protection can access the Irish labour market.
 You are required to register your immigration permission with the Immigration Service Delivery to obtain your Irish Residence Permit, and are required to notify your employer in respect of your changed circumstances.

 Please note that if you were granted a labour market access permission whilst in the International Protection Process, this will no longer be valid.
-If you face difficulties with your employer in respect of delays in registering your permission, please contact our Information and Advocacy Service for assistance.
+If you face difficulties with your employer in respect of delays in registering your permission, please contact our Information and Advocacy Service for advice.

 Social Welfare: